 The 40th Anniversary Fund was established as a result of the 40th Anniversary Appeal, launched in November 2015 to mark the 40th anniversary of the Society, and aims to offer financial support to museums and decorative arts scholars.
-In the year ended 31 March 2020, donations of £24,550 (see note 12) and bursaries of £1,000 were made from the Fund.
+In the year ended 31 March 2021, donations of £15,599 (see note 12) were made from the Fund.

-19. ANALYSIS OF NET ASSETS BETWEEN FUNDS
+20. ANALYSIS OF NET ASSETS BETWEEN FUNDS

-The net assets at 31 March 2020 and 31 March 2019 were all held within unrestricted funds.
+The net assets at 31 March 2021 and 31 March 2020 were all held within unrestricted funds.

-20. RELATED PARTY TRANSACTIONS
+21. RELATED PARTY TRANSACTIONS